 Outer Banks Home Builders Association

 The Outer Banks Home Builders Association is a professional trade organization dedicated to informing, educating and promoting the members of the building industry.
-Commonly known as the OBHBA, we were officially chartered by the National Association of Home Builders in 1979 and grew from about 37 people to almost 639 before the industry downturn in 2009.
-Our membership is comprised not only of licensed building contractors, but skilled trades people, building material suppliers, bankers, insurance agents, realtors, decorators, designers and many others who support the building industry on the Outer Banks.
+Commonly known as the OBHBA, we were officially chartered by the National Association of Home Builders in 1979 and grew from about 37 people to our current number with a higher spike in the mid-2000’s.
+Our membership is comprised not only of licensed building contractors, but skilled trades people, building material suppliers, bankers, insurance agents, Realtors, decorators, designers, and many others who provide support services to the building industry on the Outer Banks.
 And our membership is growing again.